sadaqhassan/python_Tutt/python-course-dugsiiye-5a32d9287d67285f29f4585a69f591dda93905a5/Chapter 1 Introduction to Python/Lessons/BasicInputAndOutput.md

 print("Hello, " + name)
 ```

-In this example, we're using the `input()` function to get the user's name, and then using the `print()` function to display a greeting.
+In this example like we're using the `input()` function to get the user's name, and then using the `print()` function to display a greeting.

 2. Displaying output to the user: